Founded – Humboldt County 2016

 Russell Pace is the founder and president of the Cannabis Horticultural Association (CHA).
 He formed the CHA to study the horticultural science of cannabis and to help teach people how to grow clean high-grade organic cannabis around the world.
 He first fell in love with cannabis when he visited Tibet at the age of 12.
 He has been cultivating cannabis medicinally for over 20 years now and he has spent the last 10 years of his life in Humboldt County, CA studying Botany, Plant Physiology, Soil Science, Entomology and Plant Pathology.
 He is highly proficient at organic cultivation practices and has networked himself with many business leaders and a strong Advisory Board to provide a solid framework for expanding his platform of Integrated Plant Management through ecological methodologies.
+On a side note, he has also served as the President of the Willow Creek Fire Protection in a volunteer capacity for the last 7 years.
 He currently occupies many roles in the cannabis industry:

 - Cannabis Cultivation Consultant